Iowa Prep Football AP Poll

 |9

-Others receiving votes: Des Moines Roosevelt 6, Sioux City East 4, Waukee 4, Dubuque Senior 3, Marshalltown 2, Waterloo West 1, Johnston 1
+Others receiving votes: Marshalltown 6, Waukee 5, Waterloo West 1, Davenport North 1

 Class 3A